The one thing you MUST keep in mind.

 Just as I remember the time my daughter boasted her first swear words, I will never forget the day she told me I had taught her how to be an addict.

-I am safeguarding her hope by safeguarding my own health.
+I am safeguarding her hope by safeguarding my health.

-Addiction and recovery have given me a gift that I may not have had otherwise: the ability to practice non-judgement.
+Addiction and recovery have given me a gift I may not have had otherwise: the ability to practice non-judgment.